pyn-sol/detaMVC/README.md

 detamvc scaffold item name:str description:text price:float quantity:int available:bool
 ```

 Before running your project, be sure to set your PROJECT_KEY for Deta.
-You can get this from your dashboard under 'settings'.
+You can get this from your Deta dashboard under 'settings'.

 ```